 Ben Balcom (b.
 1986, Massachusetts) is a filmmaker currently living, working, and teaching in Milwaukee, WI.
 Balcom received his MFA in Film, Video, Animation, and New Genres from the University of Wisconsin-Milwaukee, and his bachelor’s degree in Film-Video Production from Hampshire College.
 His films investigate the relationship between cinematic artifice and ordinary experiences of everyday life.

 His films have been exhibited at the European Media Festival, Media City Film Festival, Anti-Matter Media Arts, Alchemy Film, Ann Arbor Film Festival and Slamdance.
 His work received the Black Bear Award for Best Use of Sound at the 2016 Athens International Film & Video Festival, and the Niagara Award for Best Cinematography at the 2015 Ann Arbor Film Festival.
 In 2015 he was selected for a Mary L. Nohl Individual Artist Fellowship.

-Ben currently teaches film production at UWM and is the technical director for the Milwaukee Film Festival.
-He is also a co-founder and programmer of Microlights Cinema.
+Balcom currently teaches film production at the University of Wisconsin—Milawukee and is the co-founder and co-programmer of Microlights Cinema.
 Since 2013, Microlights has hosted nearly 30 film and video artists from around the world.
 More on Microlights can be found here.

 "I think there are some really interesting and pertinent questions about what we do when we consume media that is different in a cinema and in a gallery.
 There are all these rules expected of the audience in cinema where they can’t talk or check their phones or move around.
 You are expected to sit in the black box for a specific amount of time and not leave until it’s over.
 The activity of cinema is a devotional one where you are giving your duration to something.
 Cinema makes a demand of its audience, and I like that." - quote from an interview with Ashley Janke in Open View.